 Over the years, I have been involved in outreach activities and public engagements with stakeholders throughout the Canadian Maritimes and in the Canadian Arctic, which include giving seminars to audiences outside of academia.
 At Rhodes, I had the privilege to co-supervisor three honours students: Alicea Lubbé, Emma L. Goodes, and Sheyenne S. Samy (Samy et al. 2022).
 Presently, I serve as an Associate Editor for the editorial boards of Aquatic Invasions (AI), BioInvasions Records (BIR), and Management of Biological Invasions (MBI) and as a Thematic Editor on the editorial team of the World Register of Introduced Marine Species (WRiMS).

-Kevin C. K. Ma
+Kevin C. K. Ma, PhD

-PhD Candidate in Oceanography, ULaval (2013–Present)
+PhD in Oceanography, Université Laval (2020)

-BSc in Ecology and Environmental Biology, UBC (2003–2008)
+BSc in Ecology and Environmental Biology, University of British Columbia (2008)